yvettemuki/typeflow-editor/README.md

 npm run serve
 ```

+## Attention:
-### Default port is 8080, if you need see vue cli3 document to change the default port
+Default port is 8080, if you need see vue cli3 document to change the default port

-### When you change the backend server address(port), you need to change the proxy in vue.config.js file
+When you change the backend server address(port), you need to change the proxy in vue.config.js file